-The FIE will be provided to the parent within a reasonable time before the ARD meeting.
-For an initial evaluation, the District or Campus Assessment Personnel will review the results of the evaluation prior to the ARD meeting in a face-to-face meeting with the parent, when possible.
-For reevaluations, a face-to-face meeting may not be necessary; however, the results of the evaluation should be reviewed with the parent prior to the ARD.
+The FIE report for a reevaluation will be provided to the parent within a reasonable time before the ARD Committee meeting.
+For an initial evaluation, the District or Campus Assessment Personnel will provide the parent with a written copy of the FIE report at least five days prior to the ARD Committee meeting.
+When possible, District or Campus Assessment Personnel will review the results of the evaluation prior to the ARD Committee meeting in a face-to-face meeting with the parent.
+For reevaluations, a face-to-face meeting may not be necessary; however, the results of the evaluation should be reviewed with the parent prior to the ARD Committee meeting.

-Upon completion of the evaluation, each member of the evaluation team should sign the FIE.
-If the student meets the criteria for one or more of the IDEA eligibilities, a Disability Report in the area or areas will be completed and the FIE will be shared with the ARD Committee to determine eligibility.
-If a determination is made by the ARD Committee that the student has a disability and needs special education and related services, an IEP must be developed for the student.
+If a determination is made that the student has a disability and needs special education and related services, an IEP must be developed for the student.
 Or, if the re-evaluation indicates a need for changes to the student's IEP, an ARD Committee will meet to review and revise the student's current program.

-If the student does not meet one of the eligibility criteria under the IDEA or does not need special education or related services due to his/her disability, as determined by the student's ARD Committee, Campus Personnel should refer the student to the Campus Personnel responsible for compliance with Section 504 to determine whether the student is eligible for accommodations or services under Section 504.
+If the student does not meet one of the eligibility criteria under IDEA or does not need special education or related services due to his/her disability, as determined by the student's ARD Committee, Campus Personnel should refer the student to the Campus Personnel responsible for compliance with Section 504 to determine whether the student is eligible for accommodations or services under Section 504.
 All students who do not qualify for special education under the IDEA and/or Section 504 should be referred back to the Campus Student Support Team for regular education interventions, if needed.
+Students who receive services through special education or Section 504 plans are also eligible for regular education interventions, although such interventions shall not be used to delay the need for an additional evaluation.